-Occasionally students receive TA credit for TAing a course outside of the PME.
-These appointments are made by the department administering the course, not by the PME.
-Students interested in receiving TA credit for a future TAship outside of the PME should first discuss with their Primary Academic Research Advisor(s) and, if applicable, the Primary PhD Program Advisor, and then send their request to the Assistant Director of Academic Programs for the applicable academic program.
-These requests are considered on a case-by-case basis, and decided primarily on the appropriateness of the course and the ability of PME to meet its own TAing needs.
+In rare instances, PME PhD students may satisfy PME teaching requirements by serving as a TA in a non-PME course.
+Students interested in receiving TA credit for a non-PME TAsip must first discuss this option with their Primary Academic Research Advisor(s) and, if applicable, the Primary PhD Program Advisor, and then send their request for consideration to the Vice Dean for Education and Outreach for approval in advance of the course start date.
+These requests will be considered on a case-by-case basis and decided primarily on the appropriateness of the course and the ability of PME to meet its own educational and instructional needs.
 Not every request can be accommodated, and retroactive requests will not be considered.
+If a student is approved to TA for a non-PME course in fulfillment of a requirement, the student will receive standard primary funding for the TAsip.